houseoffoss/eztest/docs/ENVIRONMENT_VARIABLES.md

    - Set a secure `NEXTAUTH_SECRET`
    - Configure `DATABASE_URL` for your PostgreSQL instance
    - Update `NEXTAUTH_URL` to match your domain
+   - Set `ENABLE_SMTP=true` if using email features
-   - Configure SMTP settings if using email features
+   - Configure SMTP settings if email is enabled

 3. **Generate secure secrets:**
    ```bash